-Homework: In mathematics classes, most of your learning occurs while doing homework exercises.
+Homework: Homework is assigned roughly once a week.
+In mathematics classes, most of your learning occurs while doing homework exercises.
 You are strongly encouraged to work on the homework with other students in the class, but your written work must be your own.
 In particular, you must fully understand everything written down on your paper under your own name.
-You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources, because doing so would defeat the purpose of the homework.
+You may not obtain answers to homework exercises by using search engines, other textbooks, scholarly research articles, or other resources.
+Claiming the work of others as your own is a serious violation of academic integrity known as plagiarism.
+It also robs you of your chance to learn and defeats the purpose of the homework.

 Late homework is not accepted.
 Your two lowest homework scores are dropped.
-Homework will be collected and graded.
+Homework will be collected in class and graded.
+Each student may submit up to 1 homework assignment by email.
+The email must arrive before the end of class on the due date.

-Evening Homework Sessions: Evening homework sessions will be held once a week.
-The evening sessions are dedicated to working on the current homework assignment in small groups (at most 3 students per group).
+Homework Workshops: Homework workshops will be held weekly.
+The sessions are dedicated to working on the current homework assignment in small groups (at most 3 students per group).
 Students are encouraged to make serious attempts to solve some problems before the weekly sessions.
 Students will discuss the problems, brainstorm ideas, and find solutions together.
 The instructor will be available for assistance and to offer hints.
 Attendance is optional but recommended.
-The instructor reserves the right to cancel the evening homework sessions if they are consistently not sufficiently well-attended.

 Homework Time Impact: Please plan to spend an average of about 10 hours per homework assignment.
 Part of learning involves trying approaches that do not work.
 This takes time and can be frustrating, but take heart!
-Everyone who studies and conducts research in mathematics goes through the same struggle, so you are not alone.
+Everyone who studies mathematics seriously goes through the same struggle, so you are not alone.
 Just make sure you allot enough time.

-Quizzes: We will have short quizzes in class on most Thursdays.
+Quizzes: We will have short quizzes in class on most Fridays.
 Quizzes cover material on the corresponding homework.
-Each quiz will feature at least one problem that is very similar to a homework problem.
-You may use a calculator.
-No other aids are permitted.
-Cell phones may not be used as calculators.
+No calculators or other aids are permitted.
 No make-up quizzes are offered.
 Your lowest two quiz scores are dropped.

 Tests: There will be 2 tests, administered in class.
 No make-up tests are offered.
 However, I will replace one of your test scores with your score on the final exam if doing so will help your course average.
-You may use a calculator and one 8.5 by 11 inch handwritten sheet of notes during each test.
-No other aids are permitted.
-Cell phones may not be used as calculators.
-Each test covers roughly 1/4 of the course material.
-The tests are tentatively scheduled for Thurs.
+No calculators or other aids are permitted.
+Each test covers roughly 1/3 of the course material.
+The tests are tentatively scheduled for Mon.
 Feb.
-18 and Thurs.
-Apr.
-7.
+12 and Mon.
+Mar.
+26.

-Final Exam: The final exam is Tuesday, May 3, 7:00pm-9:00pm.
+Final Exam: The final exam is Thurs., May 3, 2:00pm-4:00pm.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.
-Students who miss the final exam will receive a score of zero.
-You may use a calculator and one 8.5 by 11 inch handwritten sheet of notes during the final.
+Absent highly unusual circumstances, students who miss the final exam will receive a score of zero.
+You may use one 8.5 by 11 inch handwritten sheet of notes during the final.
 No other aids are permitted.
-Cell phones may not be used as calculators.
 The final exam is cumulative.

 Attendance: Attendance is expected.
 Leaving class early or arriving late is disruptive and counts as an absence.
 Failure to take quizzes/tests and failure to collect quizzes/tests when returned is considered evidence of absence.
-Students who miss 3 or fewer classes earn an attendance bonus of 2%.
+Students who miss 4 or fewer classes earn an attendance bonus of 2%.
 All absences, including those related to university Days of Special Concern, are counted against the attendance bonus.